leovct/hidoop/README.md

 * **Read data :** retrieve data that has been written on servers by _write_ process in order to rebuild a file
 * **Delete data :** delete data stored by servers concerning a specified file

 The following instructions can only work if Hidoop platform is running on the cluster (see section above).
-**This project is still under development, please do not try to proceed any meaningful data without making a copy.**
+:warning: ***This project is still under development, please do not try to proceed any meaningful data without making a copy.***

 ### Write a file on HDFS